-About male-specific cancers:
+About Orchid and male-specific cancers:

 Find out more information about each type of cancer:

+Take a look at Orchid’s guide to ‘check yourself out’ or for video advice on testicular self examination visit their website.
 Remember partners and family members play a role too – encourage the men in your life to self check on a regular basis.